Bryan Heany: Admin@37ent.com

 Guitar Up! – Classic surf rock tunes, surf-style arrangements of jazz standards and movie themes, and some original tunes.
 RIYL: The Ventures, Dick Dale, Link Wray, Henry Mancini.
-We just finished our first EP, and put up a new web site.
+Here’s a link to our first EP, and our web site.

 I was also a member of these groups:

 The Relations – We performed the music of Bill Caskey’s “Dymaxion Mothership” album during its release period.
 If you like progressive pop music, get this record!

 Nwe Spryghts – Progressive rock.
 This is all a secret now.